How File Archiving Solutions Optimize Virtual Machine Backup

 Instead, try an image-level backup.
-Remember, snapshots are a short-term point in time images.
+Remember, snapshots are short-term point-in-time images.
 They are stored with the VM, which makes them vulnerable.
 Admins also need to create full images, stored on multiple backups, so that data can be restored to its original state in the event of a catastrophic failure.
 Image-level backup leaves the guest OS agents out of the backup process entirely, sparing host resources.
 (And some soul-searching on the part of the guest OS as to the nature of its own existence, no doubt.)

 It’s worth noting that in image-level backup, the VM disk is saved in blocks, rather than files.
 There are particular backup programs that are designed to be virtualization-aware.
 This means that they are prepared to handle virtual files and prepare them in such a way that they are in the right state to be correctly backed up.

 The virtual machine backup process is also easier at lower data volumes.
 This is where a quality integrated file archiving solution like ShareArchiver comes in.
 The amount of data is directly correlated to the size of the image created, as well as the time it takes to backup and restores.

 - Archiving solutions compress aged and seldom-accessed data by up to 90%.

 - The compressed files are then moved to another storage layer e.g. NAS storage or Cloud.

 - Each archived file is then replaced in its original path with a virtual ghost file (or stub) which takes up no space.

-- Click the stubs retrieves the compressed file from the archive instantly for read/write access – the experience is completely seamless.
+- Click the stubs retrieves the compressed file from the archive instantly for reading/write access – the experience is completely seamless.

 The process optimizes the amount of data, or Recovery Point Objectives (RPO), necessary to return to full functioning.
 You’ll also find that the reductions in volume offered by file archiving solutions have a huge impact on Recovery Time Objectives (RTO), or the time it takes to recover your system.

 Better File Archiving Policies, Better Virtual Machine Backups